by Matt Wheeler | April 24, 2023

 “Run when you can, walk if you have to, crawl if you must; just never give up.” —Dean Karnazes, ultra-endurance athlete

-“I’ve failed over and over again in my life.
+“I’ve failed over and over and over again in my life.
 And that is why I succeed.” —Michael Jordan, world-renowned basketball player

 Before we can move on, we need to learn any lessons we can for the next go around.
 It’s easy to see where to improve when you lose, but the best teams strive to learn from their victories too.

-Nowadays, in top-level sport, coaches have access to vast amounts of sport science data, and can watch their players out on the field, giving them the information they need to optimise performance.
+Nowadays, in top-level sports, coaches have access to vast amounts of sport science data and can watch their players out on the field, giving them the information they need to optimize performance.

 Topics: